Ukraine says it damaged Russian flagship in missile strike, crew evacuates - NewsBreak

 It was not clear if the ship was totally disabled, but even serious damage could be a major blow to Russia, which already saw its tank carrier Orsk hit late last month.

 Hours after the attack was reported, Ukrainian authorities said on the Telegram messaging service that explosions had struck Odesa, Ukraine’s largest port which lies on the Black Sea, as does Sevastopol.
-They urged residents to remain calm and said there is no danger to civilians.OBN: Illegal marijuana, cocaine and guns found in Midwest City dispensary raid
+They urged residents to remain calm and said there is no danger to civilians.Man catches heaviest West Virginia catfish on record

 Russia invaded on Feb.
 24 with the goal, according to Western officials, of rapidly seizing Kyiv, toppling the government and installing a Moscow-friendly replacement.
 But the ground advance stalled in the face of strong Ukrainian resistance with the help of Western arms , and Russia has lost potentially thousands of fighters.
 The conflict has killed untold numbers of Ukrainian civilians and forced millions more to flee.